-The Dreamegg D11 is a portable white noise machine that’s best suited to the parents of young children.
+The Dreamegg D11 is a portable white noise machine that parents will make the best use of.
 It has a dimmable nightlight, 11 sounds including lullabies, and a rechargeable internal battery that makes it convenient for placement in the bedroom and travel.

 For adults, the main appeal would be the loud maximum volume, which is very impressive for such a compact device.
-But since five of the eleven sounds are clearly intended for children, there are arguably only six that adults would choose to listen to.
+However, five of the eleven soundtracks are clearly intended for children, leaving just six options for adults.

 - Good speaker quality and volume.